 You can buy a new inkjet printer for less than £50 and you don’t need to spend much more to get a good one.
 Our Best Buy printers start at around £40.
 For around £150, you'll get a high-quality all-in-one, colour laser printer.

 Just need a decent printer that won't cost a fortune in ink?
-Head straight to our Best cheap printers to run.
+See all tested models in our printer reviews.

 Inkjet printers are great all-rounders.
 They can handle text-heavy documents such as a student’s coursework or minutes from a meeting, but they can also print photos – and do a better job of it than a laser printer.
-They’re quiet and unobtrusive, and they also take up less desk space.
+They’re quiet and unobtrusive, and they also take up less desk space than a laser.

-However, inkjets are usually more expensive to run than a laser printer, costing you more in ink per printed page than you would pay for laser toner.
-That’s not necessarily the case with a few business-focused inkjet printers, but as a rule of thumb inkjets cost you less up front, but more in the long-term.
+However, inkjets are usually more expensive to run than laser printers, costing you more in ink per printed page than you would pay for laser toner.
+That’s not necessarily the case with a few business-focused inkjet printers, but as a rule of thumb inkjets cost you less up front, but more in the long term.

 Cons More expensive running costs, slower to print black text pages than a laser

 Inkjet printing costs per page are higher than colour laser printers, but colour laser printers and cartridges cost more at the outset.
 If you'll print a lot, a colour laser printer should work out cheaper over time.

 Laser printers shine when it comes to printing a lot of black text, and while colour models are more expensive than colour inkjets, they also produce professional-looking business graphics.
 They’re normally faster than inkjets when it comes to this kind of job, and can handle a heavier workload if you’re planning to print a lot of pages every month.